-Malaysia rejects Vietnam's call to free woman accused in Kim Jong Nam killing
+Malaysia rejects call to free Vietnamese accused in Kim Jong Nam killing

 KUALA LUMPUR (Reuters) - Malaysia’s attorney-general on Thursday rejected Vietnam’s request to free a woman accused of the murder of Kim Jong Nam, the half-brother of North Korea’s leader, and a court set April 1 for her trial to resume.

-Vietnam’s call followed Monday’s release, at Indonesia’s request, of an Indonesian woman, who had been accused along with the Vietnamese, Doan Thi Huong.
+Vietnam’s call had followed Monday’s release, at Indonesia’s request, of an Indonesian woman, who had been accused along with the Vietnamese, Doan Thi Huong.

-Huong and Siti Aisyah were charged with killing Kim by smearing his face with VX poison, a banned chemical weapon, at Kuala Lumpur airport in February 2017.
+Huong and Siti Aisyah were charged with killing Kim Jong Nam by smearing his face with VX poison, a banned chemical weapon, at Kuala Lumpur airport in February 2017.

-“It’s our complaint that the public prosecution has not acted fairly and justly to Doan Thi Huong,” said her lawyer, Hisyam Teh, who asked for an adjournment on the grounds that his client was unwell.
+“It’s our complaint that the public prosecution has not acted fairly and justly to Doan Thi Huong,” her lawyer Hisyam Teh, who asked for an adjournment on the grounds that his client was unwell.

 Teh told the court the rejection of Vietnam’s request was “perverse”, and a case of discrimination, as the attorney-general had favored one party over another, since the court had ordered both to enter their defense.